 Maine's Standard Operating Procedure (SOP) is a key document at that site, which outlines requirements for schools: link

 Addendum: Vaccination makes contracting COVID much less likely, with typically more mild symptoms, and makes the chance of severe illness or hospitalization extremely rare.
 It is still possible for vaccinated individuals to contract COVID and transmit COVID to others.
 RSU #34 strongly recommends that all eligible members of our community become fully vaccinated, and receive the booster dose when elibigle.
 With questions about vaccination, we encourage talking with your school nurse or primary care provider.

 Beyond the requirements of Maine's SOP:

 *RSU #34 strongly recommends that those fully vaccinated students who have unusually long exposure to a positive person quarantine until 10 days after the last exposure.
 An example of this would be a fully vaccinated student who has a household member that tests positive for COVID-19.
 Staff members, please contact your school nurse for guidance.

 Requirements for vaccinated individuals who develop symptoms or test positive for COVID are described in the SOP; please stay home from school and contact the school for guidance.

-RSU #34 is launching optional pooled testing, which will help detect cases of COVID-19 early, and will help many students avoid quarantines.
+RSU #34 conducts optional pooled testing, which will help detect cases of COVID-19 early, and will help many students avoid quarantines.
 If you'd like to sign your child up to participate in pooled testing, please contact your school office for more information.

 We piloted pooled testing with five classrooms the week of Sept.
 13th; it could not have gone more smoothly!
-We will expand pooled testing each week, as much as our supplies allow (testing materials are currently in short supply across the state).
+We are now up to full capacity in all schools.